 Another important idea is that life does not always operate on instant results.

 We often expect fairness to appear immediately.
+When something good happens, we want to see the reward right away.
+When something painful happens, we want a clear explanation.
 But the rhythm of the universe is much larger than our short-term expectations.

 How spiritual wisdom suggests we respond